gas-buddy/sealed-rsa-key/README.md

 ```

 Here's what happened as a result:
-1. We generated a random symmetric (aes-256) key
+1. We generated a random 32 byte symmetric key, along with a hash of said key that will be part of the sharded secret
-2. We sharded the symmetric key into n(3) key parts using [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing), requiring m(2) to reassemble.
+2. We sharded the key package into n(3) key parts using [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing), requiring m(2) to reassemble.
+3. We encrypted the shards using the passphrase that will be shared offline
-3. We wrote the shards to separate folders.
+4. We wrote the encrypted shards to separate keybase folders (one to the individual private folder and the rest to the "shared folders" with the target users).

-Note that the shards are "in the clear" in those keybase folders, which isn't something you should keep.
-Also note that the
-RSA key pair has NOT BEEN generated yet.
+Note that the RSA key pair has NOT been generated yet.
 This only happens after all the shards have been secured successfully.
-So the next step is for djmax, bob and jane to secure them, which the REPL exposes via the "accept" command.
+So the next step is for djmax, bob and jane to secure the shards, which the REPL exposes via the "accept" command.

 ```
 bob# sealed-rsa-key
 > accept djmax
-Operating on raw shard at /keybase/private/bob,djmax/testkey.shard Please choose a password to protect your key shard
+Operating on raw shard at /keybase/private/bob,djmax/testkey.shard Shard passphrase: <you enter the unseal passphrase>
+Please choose a password to protect your key shard
 Password: <you enter a password>
 Wrote /keybase/private/bob/testkey.shard